oitzujoey/duck-lisp/docs/api.md

 Users can define their own native data types.

-I am not going to go into much detail at the moment.
+I am not providing code here at the moment.

 A user-defined type requires a constructor, a marker, and a destructor.
 Constructors are a well-known concept.
 They are functions that create an object from a specification.
 Destructors are also fairly well-known from languages like C++.
 When an object is destroyed during a garbage collection, the destructor is run and deallocates any memory and resources that were allocated during the lifetime of the object.
 I have never seen marking functions discussed.
 A marker is run the by garbage collector to determine if the user-defined type references any other objects under control of the collector.